KDE/documentation-develop-kde-org/content/docs/kirigami/components-card.md

 ## CardsListView

-A [CardsListView](docs:kirigami2;org::kde::kirigami::CardsListView) is a list view of [AbstractCard](docs:kirigami2;org::kde::kirigami::AbstractCard) subclasses with a custom layout inside is needed.
+A [`Kirigami.CardsListView`](docs:kirigami2;CardsListView) is a list view that can be used with [`Kirigami.AbstractCard`](docs:kirigami2;AbstractCard) components.

-CardsListView should be used only with cards which can look good at any horizontal size, so it is recommended to use directly AbstractCard with an appropriate layout inside, because they are stretching for the whole list width.
+A `Kirigami.CardsListView` will stretch child cards to its own width.
+This component should therefore only be used with cards which will look good at any horizontal size.
+Using a `Kirigami.CardsListView` the `Kirigami.Card` component is discouraged, unless it has `Qt.Horizontal` as its `headerOrientation` property.

-Therefore it's discouraged to use it with the Card type, unless it has `Horizontal` as `headerOrientation`.

-The choice between using this view with AbstractCard or a normal ListView with [AbstractListItem](docs:kirigami2;org::kde::kirigami::AbstractListItem)/[BasicListItem](docs:kirigami2;org::kde::kirigami::BasicListItem) is purely aesthetical.
+The choice between using this view with `Kirigami.AbstractCard` components or a conventional `ListView` with [`AbstractListItem`](docs:kirigami2;AbstractListItem)/[BasicListItem](docs:kirigami2;BasicListItem) components is purely an aesthetic one.

 {{< sections >}}
 {{< section-left >}}